This unit, designed to promote the study of racial integration, begins with learning about the true story of Ruby Bridges.

 - Copies of The Story of Ruby Bridges by Robert Coles

 - Copies of Through My Eyes by Ruby Bridges

-- Copies of Double-Entry Journal (PDF)
+- Copies of the Double-Entry Journal printable

 Step 1: Introduce the lesson by check students' prior knowledge of Ruby Bridges.
 Ask the students the question, "Does anyone know who Ruby Bridges is and what she is famous for?"